plotly/dash-dangerously-set-inner-html/README.md

 You can also provide HTML in a sandboxed iframe using the `dash_html_components.IFrame(srcDoc='raw html here')` component, see [https://community.plot.ly/t/rendering-html-similar-to-markdown/6232/2?u=chriddyp](https://community.plot.ly/t/rendering-html-similar-to-markdown/6232/2?u=chriddyp)

-Note that the elements in the HTML block that is generated will can not be targeted with Dash callbacks.
+Note that the elements in the HTML block that is generated can not be targeted with Dash callbacks.

 Install with